hellms/dell-democenter.github.io/Module_10_2.md

 $StorageSystem=Get-PPDMStorage_systems -Type DATA_DOMAIN_SYSTEM -Filter {name eq "ddve-01.demo.local"}
 ```

+And also, we need the already existing Credentials:

+$Creds=Get-PPDMcredentials -type nas -filter 'name eq"Isilon"'

 Once we identified and created the Ressources aligned to the Policy, we create the Policy with

 >Name: NAS Backup